-Understanding between Orange County and the Towns of Chapel Hill, Carrboro, and Hillsborough: Orange County Partnership to End Homelessness) participates in interviews and provides ongoing supervision of the Coordinator Manager through the County Manager.
+- SECTION 2.
+HIRING & SUPERVISION.
+The Executive Team (see above Article III.
+Section 7.
+EXECUTIVE TEAM, and see below APPENDIX 3: The Memorandum of Understanding between Orange County and the Towns of Chapel Hill, Carrboro, and Hillsborough: Orange County Partnership to End Homelessness) participates in interviews and provides ongoing supervision of the Coordinator through the County Manager. - SECTION 3.

-- SECTION 43.
 TECHNICAL SUPPORT.
-The Coordinator Manager shall provide technical support and capacity building for homeless project applicants in Orange County.
-The Coordinator Manager shall support CoC and ESG grantees in program performance, HUD regulation compliance, and reporting. - SECTION 54.
+The Coordinator shall provide technical support and capacity building for homeless project applicants in Orange County.
+The Coordinator shall support CoC and ESG grantees in program performance, HUD regulation compliance and reporting. - SECTION 4.
 COMMUNICATIONS.
-It shall be the duty of the Coordinator Manager to conduct the official correspondence; preserve all books, documents, and communications; and maintain accurate record of the proceedings of the Partnership, the Leadership Team, and all Committees (see below, Article V. COMMITTEES).
-The Coordinator Manager shall manage the Partnership website, email lists, and other communications. - SECTION 65.
+It shall be the duty of the Coordinator to conduct the official correspondence, preserve all books, documents, and communications, and maintain accurate record of the proceedings of the Partnership, the Leadership Team, and all Committees (see below, Article V. COMMITTEES).
+The Coordinator shall manage the Partnership website, email lists, and other communications. - SECTION 5.
 FUNDING APPLICATION PROCESS.
-The Coordinator-Manager shall coordinate the CoC and ESG funding application processes, including: - Preparation of annual CoC and ESG competition information, including local competition timeline and deadlines, information about serving on funding committees, and local project application instructions - Preparation and validation of the Grant Inventory Worksheet and CoC registration - Staffing of Funding Committees (see Article I. Section 5.
-FUNDING APPLICATIONS) for the development of scorecard(s), assisting in the scoring and ranking of project applications and development of funding recommendations - Completion of community section of ESG and CoC applications, including the CoC Project Priority Listing using the CoC Reallocation Process outlined in Article I, Section 6.
+The Coordinator shall coordinate the CoC and ESG funding application processes, including: - Preparation of annual CoC and ESG competition information, including local competition timeline and deadlines, information about serving on funding committees, and local project application instructions - Preparation and validation of the Grant Inventory Worksheet and CoC registration - Staffing Funding Committees (see below Article V. Section 6.
+FUNDING APPLICATION COMMITTEES) in the development of scorecard(s), assisting in the scoring and ranking of project applications and development of funding recommendations - Completion of community section of ESG and CoC applications, including the CoC project priority listing using the CoC Reallocation Process outlined in Article I, Section 6.
 CoC Application Process above - Assist new and renewal applicants in completing CoC project applications by providing technical assistance and feedback - Prepare pre-application information and forms as needed